• Request Info

 Tennessee Philosophical Association Conference: “Categorical Programming: How Kant Might Solve Ethical Bias and Prevent AI-Driven Atrocities” (November 1-2, 2024: Vanderbilt University).

 The Society for Ethics Across the Curriculum 2024 Conference: “Categorical Programming: How Kant Might Solve Ethical Bias and Prevent AI-Driven Atrocities” (October 3-5th, 2024: Clemson University).
+Additionally served as a session chair.

 Genealogies and Belief Graduate Workshop: “A ‘Crucial’ Moral Debunking Argument” (September 19th, 2024: University of California, Irvine).